ts756632/8_Week_SQL_Challenge/Digital Analysis.md

  **Thinking Process**

- -  Count the number of cookies each user have.
+ -  Count the number of cookies each user has.
  -  Calculate the average number for all users.

 ````sql